vessoutraore/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [8-cwd_state](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x02-shell_redirections/8-cwd_state "8-cw_state"): script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.

 [9-duplicate_last_line](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x02-shell_redirections/9-duplicate_last_line "9-duplicate_last_line"):  script that duplicates the last line of the file iacta.
 The file iacta will be in the working directory

+[10-no_more_js](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x02-shell_redirections/10-no_more_js "10-no_more_js"):  script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its.